Rick's Daily Tips

 That’s all there is to it.
 You’ll now be able to visit most any website with your Chrome browser without having a video start blaring at you the moment you arrive.

-Note: You can choose to enable auto-playing videos on certain individual sites (YouTube, for example) by adding an “exception” for that URL in the extension’s settings.
+In case you’re wondering, you can choose to enable autoplaying videos on individual sites (YouTube, for example) by adding an “exception” for that URL in the extension’s settings.
 You’ll find instructions for doing that on the extension’s web page at the above link.

-Bonus tip#1: This post explains how to quickly clear your Internet browsing history in any major web browser.
+Bonus tip: This post explains how to quickly clear your Internet browsing history in any major web browser.

 Popular…